 We talk to a lot of folks at nonprofits who aren’t happy with their organization’s website.
 Usually, the site is failing to connect with audiences and accurately reflect who they are.
 Oh, and in almost all cases, it looks dated and stale.
 As a result, organizations sometimes ask us to “refresh” or “reskin” their website.
 In other words, they want the design of their site updated so it looks more modern, but want the existing structure, navigation, and technology to remain in place.
 While there’s nothing wrong with wanting your site to look better, asking for a design refresh like this can be a band-aid fix for much deeper problems.

-At Constructive, we believe that an effective website is composed of four things: brand, design, technology, and content.
+Every website is built on four foundations: brand, design, technology, and content.
 If your site isn’t performing, you need to invest in a redesign that takes all four of these elements into account—assessing how each serves your users’ needs and impacts their experience of your website.
 Why?
 Because on average, users only spend 10-20 seconds on a web page before they leave, and according to a 2006 study, they can develop an opinion of your organization after as little as 50 milliseconds of being on your site.
 That means it needs to make a good impression on all fronts quickly, or else you risk losing potential advocates.
 If your website has been “refreshed” to look modern, but users still can’t find the information they’re looking for, they’re not likely to stay interested for long.

 “Okay,” you’re thinking, “that’s all well and good, but what if I don’t have the budget for such a big overhaul right now?”

 Start with something you know.
 Content is one of the most important elements of a good website, and if you work for a nonprofit, chances are you and the people around you are adept communicators.
 So why not rewrite the content on your website?
-We like to call it content design, because the way you write, format, and structure the words on your is site should have as much intention behind it as visual design.
+We like to call it content design—and we offer it as a unique service—because the way you write, format, and structure the words on your is site should have as much intention behind it as visual design.
 This quote by designer Jeffrey Zeldman says it all: “Content precedes design.
 Design in the absence of content is not design, it’s decoration.”

 First off, you’ll need access to and familiarity with your website’s content management system (CMS).
 If you’re unfamiliar, most CMS’s offer tutorials for making changes and open source platforms like WordPress and Drupal have plenty of educational resources.